ThomasMaul/FileTransfer_Class/Documentation/Classes/FileTransfer_GDrive.md

 ## new

-### cs.FileTransfer_Dropbox.new()
+### cs.FileTransfer_GDrive.new()

-creates and returns a FileTransfer object allow to access Dropbox account.
+creates and returns a FileTransfer object allow to access Google Drive account.

 |Parameter|Type||Description|
 |---------|--- |:---:|------|